Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Bring the party to your home, blast your favorite music, and start dancing.

-If you want to turn it up a bit, dress up and invite your friends or go do it with your kids.
+If you want to turn it up a bit, dress up and invite your friends or do it with your kids.
+You may even meet new friends.

 66. Head To The Playground